 Why You Need to Survey Your Below the Ground Structure Before Starting Construction Work

 Below the ground structures require careful planning and attention, so it’s important to undertake a survey of the area to understand the lie of the land you’re working with.
 When beginning works on a below the ground structure, you must adhere to the BS 8102:2009 regulation.
 It’s there to give you advice and guidance on preventing any water from entering your structure.
 Waterproofing the area surrounding the structure is crucial because construction work needs to take place in a dry, safe environment.

-What’s more, it can become extremely costly if important elements of your project are overlooked before construction starts.
-If you decide not to carry out a survey, you could run into very serious, expensive problems around material costs, labour costs, planning permissions and health and safety law.
+It can become extremely costly if important elements of your project are overlooked before construction starts.
+If you decide not to have a survey, you could run into serious, expensive problems around material costs, labour costs, planning permissions and health and safety law.
 The worst case scenario is that you could end up demolishing the whole site and starting again.
 It’s hard to overstate the importance of going through the necessary procedures to ensure you are getting it right the first time!

 What a Good Below the Ground Survey Will Establish

 An accurate survey allows you to create a precise plan of your construction site and helps you identify, and plan for, potential issues.
-A survey will show your property boundaries – not something you want to miscalculate! – and play a part in finding out the level of the water table so you can be sure that the area won’t flood during building, or after construction is completed.
+A survey will show your property boundaries – not something you want to miscalculate!
+It will also play a part in finding out the level of the water table so you can be sure that the area won’t flood during building, or after construction is completed.